-Section 5 of the Act empowers the Minister of the Ministry of Domestic Trade, Cooperative and Consumerism (MTDCC) to appoint a Controller of Copyright, Deputy Controllers and Assistant Controllers and such other officers as may be necessary for the administration of the Act.
+Section 5 of the Act empowers the Minister of MDTCC to appoint a Controller, Deputy Controllers and Assistant Controllers and such other officers as may be necessary for the administration of the Act.
 The Assistant Controllers are vested with the powers of investigation and these powers are shared equally between the police and enforcement division of the MTDCC.
 The investigatory powers of the enforcement unit are limited to cases involving criminal offences under the Act.
-In terms of criminal prosecution, it is conducted by the Enforcement Division of Ministry of Domestic Trade, Cooperative and Consumerism (MTDCC) or Royal Malaysian Police.
+In terms of criminal prosecution, it is conducted by the Enforcement Division of MTDCC or the Royal Malaysian Police.

-The Act also establishes the Copyright Tribunal ("Tribunal"), which has the power to: approve or vary the licensing scheme; determine whether particular applicants should be granted licences under such schemes; approve or vary the terms of particular licences; hear disputes over which applicants for a licence fall within the scheme on the refusals to grant licences; and make orders declaring that the complainant is entitled to a licence.
+The Act also establishes the Tribunal, which has the power to: approve or vary the licensing scheme; determine whether particular applicants should be granted licences under such schemes; approve or vary the terms of particular licences; hear disputes over which applicants for a licence fall within the scheme on the refusals to grant licences; and make orders declaring that the complainant is entitled to a licence.
 The Tribunal may of its own motion, or at the request of a party, refer a question of law arising in proceedings concluded before it for determination by the High Court.
 A decision of the High Court shall be final and conclusive and no such decision shall be challenged by any other authority, judicial or otherwise, whatsoever.